pmoreno-rodriguez/child-future2021-theme/README.md

-# Child theme of Future2021
+# Future2021 Child Theme

-This is a Child theme of Future2021.
+This is a child theme of Future2021.

 ## Installation